lightscapevr/website/markdown/viewing.md

 * Click with the **trigger** to take a photo or if you are in video mode start or stop recording a video.
 * Any photos you take will be saved to the current users "Pictures/VR Sketch" folder.
 * Any videos you record will be saved to the current users "Videos/VR Sketch" folder.
+* The **Context Menu button** can also be used to change to "fixed" mode.
+Move in front of the camera to take photos and videos of yourself (or group selfies when viewing a cloud model).
+You can still move a fixed camera by click and drag.

 ### Markup Tool
 Draw colourful free hand lines that are not part of the geometry.

 * To select a colour touch the **touchpad/thumbstick** to the colour you wish to draw with.
-* To drawing, hold in the **trigger** and move the controller.
+* To draw, hold in the **trigger** and move the controller.
 Release the **trigger** to stop drawing.
 * To erase a drawing touch the **touchpad/thumbstick** to the drawing eraser tool.
 (In the same way you choose a colour) With the drawing eraser selected (Not the Eraser tool) hold in the **trigger** and move the controller.
 Release the **trigger** to stop erasing.
 The speed you move the eraser determines how big the eraser is.
-* To drawing or erasing markup lines will not effect any geometry.
+* Drawing or erasing markup lines will not effect any geometry.
 * Markup lines can be saved with SketchUp files.
+* When viewing cloud models, you can draw markup lines but (so far) not save them.